Financial Support for HE

 · up to £179.62 a week for one child, or up to 85% of their costs (whichever is less)

 · up to £307.95 a week for two or more children, or up to 85% of their costs (whichever is less)

 The grant helps with childcare costs for children under 15, or under 17 if they have special educational needs.
 You must be eligible for student finance to apply for a Childcare Grant.

-Full-time students with children could get up to £1,617 a year to help with their learning costs.
+Parents allowance could be up to £1,821 for the 2021 to 2022 academic year to help with their learning costs.
 The money can help pay for books, study materials and travel.
 How much you get depends on your household income.
 Parents’ Learning Allowance doesn’t have to be paid back, is paid on top of your other student finance and won’t affect your benefits or tax credit.